jbellis/jvector/README.md

 search, meaning that vectors can be compressed using product quantization so that searches can be performed using the compressed representation that is kept in memory.
 You can enable this with the following steps:
-- Create a [`ProductQuantization`](./jvector-base/src/main/java/io/github/jbellis/jvector/pq/ProductQuantization.java) object with your vectors using `ProductQuantization.compute`.
-This will take some time to compute the codebooks.
+- Create a [`VectorCompressor`](./jvector-base/src/main/java/io/github/jbellis/jvector/pq/VectorCompressor.java) object with your vectors using either `ProductQuantization.compute`
+- or `BinaryQuantization.compute`.
+PQ is more flexible than BQ and is less lossy: even at the same compressed size, in the datasets tested by Bench, only the ada002 vectors in the wikipedia dataset are large enough and/or overparameterized enough to benefit from BQ while achieving recall competitive with PQ.
+However, if you are dealing with very large vectors and/or your recall requirement is not strict, you may still want to try BQ since it is MUCH faster to both compute and search with.
-- Use `ProductQuantization::encode` or `encodeAll` to encode your vectors.
+- Use `VectorCompressor::encode` or `encodeAll` to encode your vectors, then call `VectorCompressor::createCompressedVectors` to create a `CompressedVectors` object.
-- Create a [`CompressedVectors`](./jvector-base/src/main/java/io/github/jbellis/jvector/disk/CompressedVectors.java) object from the encoded vectors.
-- Create a [`NeighborSimilarity.ApproximateScoreFunction`](./jvector-base/src/main/java/io/github/jbellis/jvector/graph/NeighborSimilarity.java) for your query that uses the
-  `ProductQuantization` object and `CompressedVectors` to compute scores, and pass this to the `GraphSearcher.search` method.
+- Call `CompressedVectors::approximateScoreFunctionFor` to create a [`NeighborSimilarity.ApproximateScoreFunction`](./jvector-base/src/main/java/io/github/jbellis/jvector/graph/NeighborSimilarity.java) for your query that uses the compressed vectors to accelerate search, and pass this to the `GraphSearcher.search` method.

 ## Saving and loading indexes